mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 * Three retries are systematically performed in case of an error.
 You cannot adjust the number of retries according to the error message received.
 * The built-in **Reaction** event allows you to react to out-of-the-box actions.
 Learn more in [this page](../building-journeys/reaction-events.md).
 If you want to react to a message sent via a custom action, you need to configure a dedicated event.
 * You cannot place two actions in parallel, you must add them one after the other.
-* Usually, a profile cannot be present multiple times in the same journey, at the same time.
+* A profile cannot be present multiple times in the same journey, at the same time.
 If re-entrance is enabled, a profile can reenter a journey, but cannot do it until he fully exited that previous instance of the journey.
 [Read more](../building-journeys/end-journey.md)

 ### Journey versions {#journey-versions-g}

 * A journey starting with an event activity in v1 cannot start with something else than an event in further versions.
-You cannot start a journey with an **Audience Qualification** event.
+You cannot start a journey with a **Audience Qualification** event.
-* A journey starting with an **Audience Qualification** activity in v1 must always start with an **Audience Qualification** in further versions.
+* A journey starting with a **Audience Qualification** activity in v1 must always start with a **Audience Qualification** in further versions.
 * The audience and namespace chosen in **Audience Qualification** (first node) cannot be changed in new versions.
 * The re-entrance rule must be the same in all journey versions.
 * A journey starting with a **Read Audience** cannot start with another event in next versions.